jonowens/python-homework/README.md

     ![Open VS Code and select main.ipynb](./Images/PyBank_OpenVS_Select_Main.ipynb.png)

-4. Click the Run All Cells button, double arrows, to run all cell in the Jupyter Notebook file.
+4. Click the Run All Cells button, double arrows, to run all cells in the Jupyter Notebook file.

     ![Run All Cells](./Images/PyBank_Click_Run_All_Cells.png)